 sparing no effort to produce coffees they can feel proud of.

-To help ensure that producers receive a fair price, our distributor works closely with the exporters to support these communities with social projects.
+To help ensure that producers receive a fair price, our farmers works closely with the exporters to support these communities with social projects.

 Additionally, the exporters use their own transportation infrastructure